bornhack/noc/configuration-templates/srx-router-2017.md

 We have tried running DHCP on the devices and in VMs, both methods work fine.

+We used them in PACKET MODE - so no firewall

 Below is the config.
 ```
 ## Last changed: 2017-08-25 16:18:12 UTC